A.T. Still University School of Osteopathic Medicine in Arizona: Academics

+Doctor of Osteopathic Medicine

-The curriculum at ATSU-SOMA is unique in that all of the clinical education is based at one of twelve community health centers throughout the country.
+The curriculum at ATSU-SOMA previously had a unique approach in that all of the clinical education is based at one of twelve community health centers throughout the country.

 Training

 ATSU-SOMA uses the Clinical Presentation Educational Model which teaches that there are about 120 different ways that a patient can present themself to a physician.
 The teaching method was based on a method developed in 1994 by the University of Calgary.
 Basic sciences are coupled with clinical sciences so that the students have a more comprehensive and practical foundation for each medical discipline.
 The curriculum design emphasizes clinical competencies which allows students to enter residency programs with greater experience with chronic disease than students educated in the majority of tertiary care-oriented academic health centers.

 Community Health Center locations

-ATSU-SOMA is unique in that the first year is spent at the Mesa campus and the last three years at one of many community health centers.
-As of 2021, ATSU-SOMA offers 16 community health center opportunities in such locations as (Alphabetically, by State):
+ATSU-SOMA previously had a unique approach in that the first year was spent at the Mesa campus and the last three years at one of many community health centers.
+Currently, however, the medical school has converted back to the traditional approach of the first two years being spent in the classroom and the second two years in clinics.
+As of 2021, ATSU-SOMA offered 16 community health center opportunities: